mijndert/blog/src/posts/airpods-max.md

 ---
-title: "AirPods Max"
+title: AirPods Max
 date: 2022-03-04
-summary: "Some thoughts on AirPods Max and headphones in general."
+summary: Some thoughts on AirPods Max and headphones in general.
 publish: true
 ---